kovanostra/Udacity-projects/Self Driving Car Engineer/Finding Lane Lines on the Road/README.md

 lines and join them sequentially, thus creating curvy lines at the end instead of straight ones.

-A way to mitigate the issue of low contrast between the road and the lines would be to modify the parameters of the canny edge detection based on the total brightness of the image, creating a kind of dynamic pipeline.
-However, this would be an approach very difficult to manually calibrate for every possible condition.
+A way to mitigate the issue of low contrast between the road and the lines would be to modify the parameters of the canny edge detection based on the total brightness of the image, thus creating a kind of dynamic pipeline.
+However, this would be an approach very difficult to calibrate for every possible condition.

-Finally, to solve the problem posed by other objects appearing inside the region of interest and confusing the algorithm it would be very important to add an object detection layer which would ignore any detections inside the bounding box of objects detected on the road.
+Finally, to solve the problem posed by other objects appearing inside the region of interest, which confuse the algorithm, would be to add an object detection layer which would ignore any detections inside the bounding box of any object detected on the road.